thibautjombart/website/content/about.md

 robust estimations of transmissibility and the use of branching processes for short term incidence forecasting.

+I regularly deploy to outbreak responses in the field, or close to it.
+In 2019, I will have spent a total of 6 months in DRC for the response to the Ebola outbreak.
+I set up the analytics pipelines used first in Béni, then in Goma for informing the leadership of the response on various aspects of the outbreak in real time.

 ### Evidence synthesis approaches for epidemics analysis

 Part of my research focusses on integrating epidemiological and genomic data for analysing epidemics.
 I have pioneered the field of statistical outbreak reconstruction by publishing <a